 The causes, prevention, and treatment of lower back pain

 Lower back pain can dramatically affect your life, making even the simplest of movements extremely painful.
 If you suffer from lower back pain that never goes away, your orthopedic specialist can help.
-The doctors at Illinois Orthopedic Institute Dr. Joe George, Dr. Rebecca Kuo, and Dr. Ryan Pizinger offer several successful treatments for lower back pain.
+The doctors at Illinois Orthopedic Institute Dr. Joe George and Dr. Rebecca Kuo offer several successful treatments for lower back pain.
 They have offices in Joliet, Bolingbrook, and Channahon, Illinois to help you feel better.

 There are many causes of lower back pain including: